supercid/techdocs-wiki-tmp/Order-tagging.md

 > **Note:** The product ID of the product tagging, cart tagging and order tagging must match.
 Failure to do so
 > will lead to a mismatch in both attribution and statistics across the Nosto product.

+### Tagging the currencies

+Currencies should always be represented in the ISO-4471 three-letter format.
+For example, use the code `USD` instead of `$` to represent the United States Dollar.

 **Troubleshooting order tagging:**

 Once included on all pages, you can review if the site is transmitting data using the Nosto Debug Toolbar.
 If you can see order contents being picked up under "Tagging" → "Order" then the order details are correctly set up in the source code.